OsmosysSoftware/document-service/README.md

 ## Steps

 1. [Install Docker](https://docs.docker.com/engine/install/) on your machine.
 Choose to follow the instructions based on your device OS.
 2. [Install Docker Compose](https://docs.docker.com/compose/install/).
-A separate installation is required for Linux based OS.
+A separate installation is required for Linux-based OS.
 If you are using Windows or macOS, installing the Docker Desktop app includes Docker Compose.
 3. Clone the project `document-service`.
 4. (Optional) [Install Docker Extension for VS Code](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker).
 5. Set `environment` variables `ASPNETCORE_ENVIRONMENT` and `BUILD_CONFIGURATION` as per requirement in [docker-compose.yaml](./docker-compose.yaml).
 Ensure correct formatting: